LLM as a Judge Evaluation

 There are a multiple types of evaluations that we support.
 Each category of evaluation is categorized by its output type.

-Although score evals are an option in Phoenix, we recommend using categorical evaluations in production environments.
+Although continuous score evals are an option, we recommend using categorical evaluations in production environments.
 LLMs often struggle with the subtleties of continuous scales, leading to inconsistent results even with slight prompt modifications or across different models.
 Repeated tests have shown that scores can fluctuate significantly, which is problematic when evaluating at scale.

 It can be hard to understand in many cases why an LLM responds in a specific way.
 Explanations showcase why the LLM decided on a specific score for your evaluation criteria, and may even improve the accuracy of the evaluation.